Pros and Cons:

 In this project, the edges of each piece will be inside the finished project, as well as being inside a seam allowance, so the edges won't show.
 This means that I can carry the unused yarn up the side of my crochet project, and those bits of yarn that are carried won't show when it is finished.
 This means that I don't have to cut my yarn when I finish a section, and I won't have nearly so many ends to weave in at the end!
 Brilliant!

-For this project I am using my Susan Bates I/9 crochet hook and Zombie Yarns Monster, a dk weight superwash wool.
-Click below to get this hook with my affiliate link:
+For this project I am using a size I/9 crochet hook and Zombie Yarns Monster, a dk weight superwash wool.

 Here's how to carry yarn up the side of your crochet project: